 Albert Einstein, and he said, “You never fail until you stop trying.”

-Now to the main segment, our guest today is Larry Namer, who is an entertainment industry veteran with over 45 years of professional experience in cable television, live events, new media, Mr. Namer is the Co-Founder of E-Entertainment Television.
+Our guest today is Larry Namer, who is an entertainment industry veteran with over 45 years of professional experience in cable television, live events, new media, Mr. Namer is the Co-Founder of E-Entertainment Television.
 And he is also the Founding Partner of Metan Development Group, a venture created to develop entertainment and media specifically for the Chinese marketplace.
 Metan is adapting several formats of popular western TV shows for localized Chinese markets, as well as developing an original sitcom.
 Recently it was announced that Mr. Namer would Executive produce a new TV series, “The Bruce Lee Project.”
 Which is an original competition format based on the iconic martial artist Bruce Lee.

 Caryn: So, welcome Mr. Namer, and thank you for coming on the show today.